glassflow/glassflow-examples/transformations/ai/README.md

 # AI transformation for real-time data anomaly detection

-This example transformation demontrates data anomaly detection with GlassFlow and OpenAI to monitor server logs to detect unusual patterns or suspicious activities.
+This example transformation demontrates data anomaly detection with GlassFlow and OpenAI to monitor server logs to detect unusual patterns or suspicious activities and send notifications to Slack.

 Follow these steps to run the transformation function.